 Heading to Japan anytime soon and have a week to spare for your trip?
 Given there is just so much to see and do in the country it can be hard to put together a trip for 7 days.
 Instead of just listing out a 7 day Japan itinerary, I thought it may be more useful to help you build your own itinerary based on your own preferences.

-This is a much different approach than what I have in the 10 day Japan itinerary and 14 day Japan itinerary up on the site, where I list out a day by day approach to follow.
 The idea here is to give you several different cities / activities / attractions to choose from and you can then mix and match a one week in Japan trip for yourself.
 I will also list out some great potential itineraries later on if you would like to just build off of those.

 Before jumping into the itinerary itself, I wanted to list out some helpful tips to know about Japan and this itinerary in particular: